Society News Headlines

 - February 6th – 9th Alpha Aurigids ZHR is 12 per hour. ( UnFavourable) Full Moon on 8th.

-- Comet McNaught-Hartley in Hercules during February.
+- Comet McNaught-Hartley (link removed as URL is invalid) in Hercules during February.

 - February 7th: Comet Mueller 4 at Perihelion (2.647AU).